Tine-m/transaction/README.md

 **REPEATABLE READ isolation level** is default for MySQL and MariaDB whereas **READ COMMITTED** isolation level is the default for SQL Server, PostgreSQL and Oracle.

-There are different **Concurrency Control Techniques** to achieve serializability and isolation:
-- **Two-Phase Locking (2PL)** – Transactions acquire all locks before releasing any.
-The data item to be accessed is locked by the first transaction.
-After performing operations transaction unlocks the data item, so that it can be accessed by other transactions.
-- **Timestamp Ordering** – Transactions execute based on timestamps.This protocol ensures that every conflicting read and write operations are executed in timestamp order
-- **Validation-Based Concurrency Control** – Transactions validate before committing.<br>

-Timestamping and locking are conservative (pessimistic) approaches: delay transactions in case they conflict with other transactions.
-Validation based control is an optimistic method assuming conflict is rare and only check for conflicts at commit.

 In MySQL [InnoDB](https://dev.mysql.com/doc/refman/8.4/en/innodb-introduction.html) is the default storage engine and it offers all four transaction isolation levels.
 It's [transaction model](https://dev.mysql.com/doc/refman/8.4/en/innodb-transaction-model.html) aims to combine the best properties of a multi-versioning database with traditional two-phase locking [source](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_mvcc).